-- What are the key phrases or quotes that they would use to describe their problems problems (that your product or service will remedy)?
+- What are the key phrases or quotes that they would use to describe their problems (that your product or service will remedy)?

 SO, THE SECRET FORMULA OF SUCCESSFUL DIRECTORY IS,

-Imagine one particular customer and find answers to above questions and keep that in mind while producing content next time.
+Imagine one particular customer and find answers to the above questions and keep that in mind while producing content next time.
 I always keep Google Adword Keyword Planner handy while writing.
 New Jersey currently has 1900 people searching keyword, New Jersey Real Estate seem to have a great potential.

 It’s also equally important to know “who isn’t my customer”.
 Focusing on the wrong primary customer leads to failure